 Supporting your investments and your rights

-Given the important nature of the goals and purpose of the companies raising money on Abundance, including fighting the climate crisis and redressing social issues, we all want to see the investments on our platform achieve the positive impact they set out in the Offer document and for things to go according to plan.
+Given the important nature of the goals and purpose of the companies raising money on Abundance, including fighting the climate crisis and redressing social issues, we all want to see the investments on our platform achieve the positive impact they set out to achieve and for things to go according to plan.

-The investments on Abundance are debentures or bonds which means you are lending money to a company or local authority on agreed terms.
-As an investor, you are a creditor of that business or local authority which means that you have a formal claim on the company or local authority to repay your capital and interest under the terms of the investment.
-As a creditor of either a company or local authority, you have rights, although those rights are different when investing in a council.
+The investments on Abundance are debentures (in the case of company investments) or P2P loans (in the case of council investments) which means you are lending money an organisation on agreed terms.
+As an investor, you are a creditor of that business or council which means that you have a formal claim on the company or council to repay your capital and interest under the terms of the investment.
+As a creditor of either a company or council, you have rights, although those rights are different when investing in a council.

 In the case of being a creditor of a company, you have the ability to call a default if the company is unable to meet its obligations to you.
 If that business runs into difficulties, Abundance works with the company to put forward clear information to investors on the next steps and the available options.
 Abundance acts as Agent for each of the investments offered on the platform.
 This role is primarily an administrative one, intended to facilitate the exercise of rights by Debenture holders, for example, where Debenture holders are asked to vote on a change of investment terms.
 In many cases, the business may be able to continue but only if the terms of the investment are varied – a process called restructuring.
 A restructuring might include a change to the interest rate, the length of the investment, or a grace period for the interest payments, amongst other possibilities.
 Any change of the terms of the investment requires approval from investors (typically, investors holding 75% of the Debentures must approve).
 If the company wants to restructure the investment, they will present a clear proposal to investors which takes into account the interests of Debenture holders.
 Abundance then administers a vote by investors (electronically) on the restructuring proposal.